 The emergence and rapid proliferation of antimicrobial-resistant (AMR) bacterial strains present an escalating global health crisis (Edemekong, et al. 2022).
 Conventional antibiotics which were once hailed as miracle cures, are increasingly failing against pathogens that have evolved mechanisms of resistance due to overuse, misuse, and genetic adaptability (Bashir et al., 2022; Edem et al. 2025).
 The World Health Organization (2023) has emphasized the pressing need for alternative therapeutic strategies, particularly those that can be integrated into community health systems in low and middle-income countries.
 One promising area of research in this context involves the exploration of plant-based bioactive compounds with antimicrobial properties, which offer diverse mechanisms of action and lower toxicity profiles compared to synthetic drugs (Okon et al. 2013; Chokki et al., 2020; George et al. 2023).

 Among the numerous medicinal plants under investigation, Momordica charantia, commonly known as bitter melon or bitter gourd, stands out due to its rich ethnomedicinal heritage and diverse phytochemical profile.
-Indigenous to tropical and subtropical regions of Asia, Africa, and the Caribbean, M. charantia has been used traditionally to treat a range of ailments including diabetes, malaria, skin diseases, and infections.
+Indigenous to tropical and subtropical regions of Asia, Africa, and the Caribbean, M. charantia has been used traditionally to treat a range of ailments including diabetes, malaria, skin diseases, and infections ( ).
 In Nigerian herbal medicine, preparations from the leaves and fruit are frequently employed to manage microbial infections and metabolic disorders, underscoring its therapeutic relevance (Afolayan et al., 2023; Mahwish et al., 2021).

 The pharmacological activity of M. charantia is attributed to a variety of phytochemical constituents, such as flavonoids, alkaloids, saponins, steroids, and phenolic compounds.
 Flavonoids, for instance, are known for their antimicrobial, antioxidant, and anti-inflammatory properties, and are often central to plant-based antibacterial mechanisms.
 Similarly, saponins and steroids possess membrane-permeabilizing and anti-inflammatory effects, respectively, contributing to their bioactivity (Mendelson et al., 2024; Gonelimali et al., 2018).
 The plant’s ability to act against both Gram-positive and Gram-negative bacteria has been documented, though its exact mechanisms and efficacy can vary depending on factors such as extraction solvent, plant part used, and bacterial strain targeted (Yusuf, 2022; Guarniz et al., 2019).

 One of the most crucial determinants of a plant extract’s bioactivity is the method of extraction.
 Solvents differ in their capacity to dissolve and preserve specific bioactive compounds.
 Aqueous extractions are often considered safer and more traditional, but may be less effective at isolating non-polar compounds with strong antimicrobial properties (Edem et al. 2025).
 Ethanolic extractions, on the other hand, often yield a broader spectrum of phytochemicals, including those that are semi-polar or lipophilic in nature, resulting in enhanced antimicrobial efficacy (Awuchi, 2019).
 Hence, comparing aqueous and ethanolic extracts from the same plant offers valuable insights into the spectrum of activity and therapeutic potential of its constituent compounds.
 Clinical bacterial isolates such as Escherichia coli, Staphylococcus aureus, Pseudomonas aeruginosa, and Klebsiella pneumoniae are common causative agents of nosocomial and community-acquired infections (Mbong et al. 2025).
 These organisms are increasingly implicated in multidrug-resistant infections, including urinary tract infections (UTIs), wound infections, and bloodstream infections (Brüssow, 2024).
 Their growing resistance to frontline antibiotics such as cephalosporins and fluoroquinolones necessitates alternative or complementary therapeutic agents.
-Natural compounds that can inhibit or kill these bacteria may prove to be crucial adjuncts or even substitutes in antimicrobial therapy.
+Natural plant compounds that can inhibit or kill these bacteria may prove to be crucial adjuncts or even substitutes in antimicrobial therapy.